daos-stack/daos/docs/admin/administration.md

     Use is currently intended for testing only and is not supported for production.

-- To use a newly added (hot-inserted) SSD it needs to be unbound from the kernel driver and bounnd instead to a user-space driver so that the device can be used with DAOS.
+- To use a newly added (hot-inserted) SSD it needs to be unbound from the kernel driver and bound instead to a user-space driver so that the device can be used with DAOS.

 To rebind a SSD on a single host, run the following command (replace SSD PCI address and hostname with appropriate values):